Top 5 Multisensory Learning Tools

 #1 Textured Sensory Walls

-With its variety of options that are well-suited for multiple diagnoses, we chose the Textured Sensory Walls by TFH to be our number one selection for multisensory learning tools.
-Providing hours of tactile play and visual sensory exploration, this multisensory wall comes in a small or large size, or in a large UV-painted format to optimize visual sensory input.
-Endlessly fascinating for both pediatric and adult users, these walls are loaded with all kinds of different shapes, colors, and textures to help participants better organize tactile and visual sensory information.
-They also help users develop and improve both fine motor and gross motor skills through manipulation of the many objects.
+With its various options for multiple diagnoses, we chose the Textured Sensory Walls by TFH as our top selection for multisensory learning tools.
+Providing hours of tactile play and visual sensory exploration, this multisensory wall is available in small, large, or large UV-painted formats to optimize visual sensory input.
+Endlessly fascinating for pediatric and adult users, these walls feature different shapes, colors, and textures to help participants better organize tactile and visual sensory information.
+They also aid in developing and improving fine and gross motor skills by manipulating various objects.

-Often used for children and adults on the autism spectrum (ASD), sensory walls like this have been shown to increase attention span, focus, and readiness to learn and are also used for people living with obsessive-compulsive disorder (OCD), Down syndrome, and attention deficit hyperactivity disorder (ADHD).
-Anyone living with sensory processing disorder (SPD) can benefit from play therapy with these sensory walls.
-Aside from use at home, they are often found in schools and multisensory classrooms, daycares, rehab centers, therapy facilities, hospitals, and nursing homes.
-Easy to use as either a portable or mountable sensory device, its durable Baltic birch wood is exceptionally strong and durable for long-lasting functionality, with porous tactile materials for easy cleaning and sanitation.
+Often used for children and adults on the autism spectrum (ASD), sensory walls like this have been shown to increase attention span, focus, and readiness to learn.
+They are also beneficial for people living with obsessive-compulsive disorder (OCD), Down syndrome, and attention deficit hyperactivity disorder (ADHD).
+Anyone with sensory processing disorder (SPD) can benefit from play therapy with these sensory walls as well.
+Beyond home use, they are often found in schools, multisensory classrooms, daycares, rehab centers, therapy facilities, hospitals, and nursing homes.
+Easy to use as either a portable or mountable sensory device, its durable Baltic birch wood construction ensures long-lasting functionality, while the porous tactile materials allow for easy cleaning and sanitation.

 Features & Benefits